CRIW Race, Ethnicity, and Economic Statistics for the 21st Century

 Ethnic Identity and Anti-Immigrant Sentiment: Evidence from Proposition 187 (slides)

-Discussant: Sergio E. Barrera, Virginia Tech
+Discussant: Sergio E. Barrera, Virginia Polytechnic Institute and State University

 Break